JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 using InteractiveUtils: subtypes # hide
 ````

-Before going into details of the Julia type system, we will spend a few minutes motivating
+Before going into the details of Julia's type system, we will spend a few minutes motivating
-the two main roles of the type system, which are:
+the two main roles of a type system, which are:

-1. Structuring your code
+1. Structuring code
-2. Communicating to the compiler how your type will be used
+2. Communicating to the compiler how a type will be used

 The first aspect is important for the convenience of the programmer and enables abstractions
 in the language, the latter aspect is important for the speed of the generated code.